 Skip to main content

-Nevada · ASD
+Nevada · SDY

 Applied Structural Drying Certification in Nevada

-NISCR's Applied Structural Drying (ASD) certification is an online, self-paced course with a same-day certificate, designed for Nevada restoration professionals who want to master the science of drying buildings.
+NISCR's Applied Structural Drying (SDY) certification is an online, self-paced course with a same-day certificate, designed for Nevada restoration professionals who want to master the science of drying buildings.
 Learn psychrometry, airflow, dehumidification, and moisture-monitoring strategies tuned to Nevada's extremely dry climate so you can dry structures efficiently in Las Vegas, Reno, and beyond.

 100% online & self-paced — your certificate the same day, anywhere in Nevada.